law-DTPA | Houston consumer cases and case law | fraud | fraud vs breach of contract | statutory fraud |

 1. DTPA and Negligence

-support the damage findings under Lin's DTPA and negligence theories.
-Specifically, Metro argues that "no
+damage findings under Lin's DTPA and negligence theories.
+Specifically, Metro argues that "no evidence was

-any finding of liability in this case.
-As noted above this argument oversimplifies Lin's complaint: Lin
+finding of liability in this case.
+As noted above this argument oversimplifies Lin's complaint: Lin complains that

-complains that he was entitled to representation as well as coverage for the claim under the policy he
+he was entitled to representation as well as coverage for the claim under the policy he requested.
+As noted

 2. Mental Anguish